-White fish can be found in 43-50ft of water but in very small schools.
+White fish can be found in 43-50ft of water, but in very small schools.
 Anglers have had nice catches of perch in 25ft of water fishing off the Beulah access.
 The remainder of the lake is all open water.
 The only fishable water is right off of the town of Beulah.
-Because Crystal Lake is 70% unsafe ice, anglers should be very cautious fishing the east end because conditions can change with high winds.
+Because Crystal Lake is 70% open water, anglers should be very cautious fishing the east end because conditions will can change with high winds.

 Long Lake in Benzie County

 Pike fishing has recently improved on Long Lake.
 Golden Minnows on tip-ups have taken most fish.
 Perch and pike have been found in 6-9ft of water.
 Perch minnows and small tungsten jigs have taken fair catches of perch.

 8-9in of ice

 Smelt fishing has picked up in the past week.
 The best times to target active fish have been from 6-9pm.
 45-55ft of water has produced the most smelt action after dark.
 Anglers targeting pike have had success in 10-15ft in weed-covered flats and along steep breaks.

 9-10in of ice (depending on what region of the lake you are on)